FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting Limerick City and County Council - 19th December 2024.md

 “That, the approval of the Council be and is hereby given to Sectoral Nominations to

-Strategic Policy Committees as set out below:---
+Strategic Policy Committees as set out below:
+---
 6

 **Trade Union**